 \subsection{Directional scale factors, Hubble parameters, and shears}

 We have been looking at the dynamical trajectories of the Misner variables.
-However, once we have solved the equations of motion (\ref{gra+sca}), it is straightforward to compute the trajectories of the usual scale factors given in (\ref{relation}).
-Similarly, we can compute the directional (and mean) Hubble parameters (\ref{direc hubble}, \ref{mean hubble}) as well as the directional (and mean) shears (\ref{direc shear}, \ref{shear1}).
-All of these quantities (along with their means), for a typical solution, are shown in Figure \ref{fig-all-lambda-factor}.
+However, once we have solved the equations of motion for the polymerized variables $v, \beta_\pm$ (\ref{gra+sca}), we can reconstruct the dynamical trajectories of the usual scale factors, the Hubble parameters, and the shears.
+We compute these trajectories from the classical relations given in (\ref{relation}), (\ref{direc hubble}, \ref{mean hubble}) and (\ref{direc shear}, \ref{shear1}) respectively (we note that these relations are not modified by polymerization, as they correspond to geometric definitions of observables.
+Polymer effects enter through the modified dynamics of the variables $v, \beta_\pm$).
+The scale factors, Hubble parameters, and shears, for a typical solution, are shown in Figure \ref{fig-all-lambda-factor}.

 The effects of varying the matter polymer scale $\lp$ on the dynamics of the scale factors (and their mean), the Hubble parameters (and their mean), and the shear scalars (and their mean) are shown in Figures \ref{fig-scalelp}, \ref{fig-direc hubble}, and \ref{fig-shearlp} respectively.